Email: Elspeth Haston

 Fax: +44 (0)131 248 2901

-I have been working on developing a linear sequence of angiosperm families based on the APG classifications with David Harris, James Richardson, Peter Stevens and Mark Chase.
-In 2007, we published the Linear Angiosperm Phylogeny Group (LAPG) II sequence of families.
+The curation of herbarium specimens actively aids taxonomic and other research.
+I worked with David Harris, James Richardson, Peter Stevens and Mark Chase to produce the Linear Angiosperm Phylogeny Group (LAPG) II sequence of families as well as the updated version based on APG3.
 At RBGE, I was responsible for reorganising the herbarium to follow the LAPG II family sequence as well as a more systematic arrangement of the non-angiosperm major groups.
-An updated version of the LAPG family sequence based on APG3 was published in 2009.
+I am interested in curation and the integration of curation and digitisation in herbaria, as well as the development of tools, processes and workflows to aid with curation in herbaria.

 Taxonomy and Floral Development